dancier/show-dancer/README.md

 Run `ng test` to execute the unit tests via [Jest](https://jestjs.io/).

+### Running e2e Cypress browser tests

+Run `npm run `cy:run` to execute the browser tests via [Cypress](https://www.cypress.io/).
+This command will run in the CLI and run tests inside a headless browser.

+For a more interactive experience, run `npm run cy:open` to open the Cypress test runner.
+It allows you to time travel through tests, see the state of the application at any point in time, and more.

 ### Development patterns

 Whenever we decide on a pattern we want to use during development,